kubernetes-sigs/aws-fsx-openzfs-csi-driver/docs/install.md

 ## Prerequisites

 * Kubernetes Version >= 1.20

-* If you are using a self managed cluster, ensure the flag `--allow-privileged=true` for `kube-apiserver`.
+* Cluster running in EKS - the FSx for OpenZFS CSI driver currently does not support usage with self-managed clusters.

 * Important: If you intend to use the Volume Snapshot feature, the [Kubernetes Volume Snapshot CRDs](https://github.com/kubernetes-csi/external-snapshotter/tree/master/client/config/crd) must be installed **before** the FSx for OpenZFS CSI driver.
 For installation instructions, see [CSI Snapshotter Usage](https://github.com/kubernetes-csi/external-snapshotter#usage).

 ## Installation
 ### Set up driver permissions
-The driver requires IAM permissions to interact with the Amazon FSx for OpenZFS service to create/delete file systems, volumes, and snapshots on user's behalf.
+The driver requires IAM permissions to interact with the Amazon FSx for OpenZFS service to create/delete file systems, volumes, and snapshots on the user's behalf.
 There are several methods to grant the driver IAM permissions:
 * Using [IAM roles for ServiceAccounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) (**Recommended**) - Create a Kubernetes service account for the driver and attach the AmazonFSxFullAccess AWS-managed policy to it with the following command.
-If your cluster is in the AWS GovCloud Regions, then replace arn:aws: with arn:aws-us-gov. Likewise, if your cluster is in the AWS China Regions, replace arn:aws: with arn:aws-cn:
+If your cluster is in the AWS GovCloud Regions, then replace arn:aws: with arn:aws-us-gov. Likewise, if your cluster is in the AWS China Regions, replace arn:aws: with arn:aws-cn.
 ```sh
 eksctl create iamserviceaccount \
     --name fsx-openzfs-csi-controller-sa \